The Integration of Service Learning in High School Curricula

 • Discussing potential barriers, such as time management, and providing strategies to help students address these issues

-See also The Effectiveness of Online High Schools in America
+See also The Role of Peer Mentoring Programs in High Schools

 By adequately preparing students for service learning experiences, educators can maximize the benefits of this valuable educational approach and create a lasting impact on both students and the communities they serve.